oracle-livelabs/apex/online-book-store-app/3-enhance-home-page/enhance-home-page.md

 ## Task 3: Enhance the Cards region

-1. Select **Search Results** region and enter/select the following:
+1. Go back to the page designer, and select **Search Results** region and enter/select the following:

     - Under Source: